cagilceren/React-Simple-Reminder-Front-End/README.md

 ## Highlights

-In this project i have used React to create UI for my REST API Reminder Projects (see: [PHP-Simple-TO-DO-List-REST-API](https://github.com/cagilceren/PHP-Simple-TO-DO-List-REST-API) and [Java-Simple-TO-DO-List-REST-API](https://github.com/cagilceren/Java-Simple-TO-DO-List-REST-API)).
+In this project I have used React to create UI for my REST API Reminder Projects (see: [PHP-Simple-TO-DO-List-REST-API](https://github.com/cagilceren/PHP-Simple-TO-DO-List-REST-API) and [Java-Simple-TO-DO-List-REST-API](https://github.com/cagilceren/Java-Simple-TO-DO-List-REST-API)).

-I have choosed React library so that user can see on UI what he does without reloading the webpage or the app.
+I have chosen React library so that user can see on UI what he does without reloading the webpage or the app.

-With the help of Axios i was able to build the communication between backend and frontent. (see: [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete))
+With the help of Axios I was able to build the communication between backend and frontend. (see: [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete))

-In the case of an error i have used "axios.catch()" function to catch the error and inform the user.
+In the case of an error I have used "axios.catch()" function to catch the error and inform the user.

 ## Usage